 When an agency hires you, you begin as an assistant.
 The agency assigns you to an experienced agent, and you help them with their clients.
 How long you are in that position depends on how hard you work and how well you get along with other people in the agency.
 If you have a specialty like law or public relations, you move up relatively soon, within a year or two.

 What Does a Talent Agent Do?

 Here are everyday tasks an agency does:

-- Scheduling or booking appointments to attract work for talent.
+- Schedule or book appointments to attract work for talent.
 Regulations and appropriate working hours and regulations need to adhere to by the agent and agency.

-- You are marketing the talent agency itself to obtain more talent.
+- Market the talent agency itself to obtain more talent.
 Procuring talent is a very competitive aspect of an industry town.
 So, keep your wits about you.

-- Collecting fees due upon booking of auditions or obtaining employment of talent.
+- Collect fees due upon booking of auditions or obtaining employment of talent.
 Billing requires a 30-day cycle.

-- You arrange classes and workshops, such as voice, acting, and specialized training, so that the talent can advance in his or her craft.
+- Arrange classes and workshops, such as voice, acting, and specialized training, so that the talent can advance in his or her craft.

 Agencies Keep Track of Residuals

 Every time I try to retire or even think of retiring from acting, my agent comes up with a script.— Anthony Hopkins

 Differences Between "Union" and "Non-Union" Towns

 In "union towns," union agencies are registered with the unions and follow the rules according to what the organization states.
 Working for a union agency is the ideal way to go because then everyone in the business is on the same page.
 Study the union rules on your own: the right way is the union way.